luqmanbarry/external-secrets-operator-guide/README.md

 As can be seen, the `secrets` have been successfully created, with content from **AWS Secrets Manager**.
 The `ExternalSecret` CR also restores `secrets` upon deletion or modification of fetched `{key, value}` pairs.

-Once secrets are synchronized, next steps are to update CI/CD jobs to disable secrets creation and modify deployment templates to reference our new secrets.
+Once secrets are synchronized, next steps are to update CI/CD jobs to disable secrets creation, and modify deployment templates to reference our new secrets.

 --------------------------------------------------------------------------------------